**********.com Listed by thegentlemen Ransomware Group

 A major IT company developing enterprise software for team collaboration and project management for enterprise clients.
 1900 NDA files.
 Source code.
 All top 50 fortune clients in 1 place.

-Confirmed Details of the Incident
+Reported Details of the Incident

 Public reporting indicates the victim is a major IT company that develops enterprise software for team collaboration and project management.
 The data set listed for download includes 1,900 NDA files, source code, and documents that appear to compile information on all of the company’s top 50 Fortune clients in one location.
-The number of individual people whose personal information was exposed remains unknown.
+The number of individual people whose personal information may have been exposed remains unknown.
 The files were taken during a ransomware intrusion and later published on the group’s leak site when the victim did not meet the attackers’ demands.

 Why This Matters for You and Your Family